microsoft/OCR-Form-Tools/README.md

 * The main editor pane that allows you to apply tags.
 * The tags editor pane that allows users to modify, reorder, and delete tags.

-#### Identify text elements
+#### Identify text elements and tables

 Click **Run OCR on all files** on the left pane to get the text layout information for each document.
-The labeling tool will draw bounding boxes around each text element.
+The labeling tool will draw bounding boxes around each text element and display an icon at the top left corner of each table.
+You can click a table's icon to display that table's identified borders

 #### Apply labels to text